applabb/learning-journey-sql/sql-journey-readme.md

 ---

-*"The only way to do great work is to love what you do." - Steve Jobs*
+*"The capacity to learn is a gift; the ability to learn is a skill; the willingness to learn is a choice." - Brian Herbert*